Manage Ground Control Points

 Import Field Acquisition Control Point

-In the process of remote sensing imagery production, if the accuracy of the reference image is low and cannot meet project requirements, high-precision control points collected in the field can be imported to improve the accuracy of the result data.
-This method can effectively compensate for the deficiencies of the reference image and ensure that the final results meet the required accuracy standards.
+In the remote sensing imagery production process, if the accuracy of the reference image is low and cannot meet project requirements, you can improve the accuracy of the result data by importing high-precision control points collected in the field.
+This method can effectively compensate for the shortcomings of the reference image, ensuring that the final results meet the required accuracy standards.

-1. In the Manage Ground Control Points window, click the Import Field Acquisition Control Point button on the toolbar to open the Collect Control Points dialog box.
+1. In the Manage Ground Control Points window, click the Import Field Acquisition Control Point button on the toolbar, which will pop up the Collect Control Points dialog box.

 2. Set the following parameters in the dialog box:

 • Control Point File: Select a *.txt, *.xls, or *.xlsx file stored locally that contains control point information.
-The order of the first four columns in the control point file must be "Serial Number", "Longitude", "Latitude", "Elevation"; otherwise, the import results may not match the actual information.
+The first four columns of the control point file must be in the order of "Serial Number", "Longitude", "Latitude", and "Elevation"; otherwise, the import results may not match the actual information.

 Figure: Control Point File

-• Source Coordinate System Settings: Set the coordinate system used when collecting control points to ensure that the longitude and latitude information of the control points remains highly accurate after converting the coordinate system to the default coordinate system of the collected control point dataset.
+• Source Coordinate System Settings: Set the coordinate system used when collecting control points to ensure that the longitude and latitude information of the control points remains highly accurate after coordinate system transformation to the default coordinate system of the acquisition control point dataset.

-• X/Y Accuracy: The accuracy value of the collected control points in the X/Y (longitude/latitude) direction.
-The default value is 1, and the unit is m.
-A smaller value means the control point has a greater weight in the adjustment.
+• X/Y Accuracy: The accuracy value of collect control points in the X/Y (longitude/latitude) direction, with a default value of 1 and unit of m.
+A smaller value means the control point has greater weight in adjustment.

-• Z Precision: The accuracy value of the collected control points in the Z (elevation) direction.
-The default value is 1, and the unit is m.
-A smaller value means the control point has a greater weight in the adjustment.
+• Z Precision: The accuracy value of collect control points in the Z (elevation) direction, with a default value of 1 and unit of m.
+A smaller value means the control point has greater weight in adjustment.

-• List: After adding the control point file, the control point information in the file will be read automatically.
-Use the checkboxes on the left side of the list to control whether the detected control points are imported into the collected control point dataset.
+• List: After adding the control point file, the control point information in the file will be automatically read.
+You can use the checkboxes on the left side of the list to control whether to import the detected control points into the acquisition control point dataset.
 By default, all are checked, meaning all detected control points are imported.

-3. Click the OK button to complete the import of control points, and the Edit dialog box will automatically pop up.
+3. Click the OK button to complete the control point import, and the Edit dialog box will automatically pop up.

-4. Select the first record in the Manage Ground Control Points window, and simultaneously click the Edit button in the Edit dialog box to move the point's position to confirm the image coordinates of the control point in the original image.
+4. Select the first record in the Manage Ground Control Points window, and simultaneously choose the Edit button in the Edit dialog box to move the point's position to confirm the image coordinate of the control point in the original image.

 5. Repeat the operation in the fourth step to add image coordinates for all imported control points.

-Batch Delete is used to delete all control points that meet the filter criteria.
-After clicking the Batch Delete button, the Batch Delete dialog box pops up.
-The following content can be deleted:
+Mass delete is used to delete all control points that meet the filter criteria.
+After clicking the mass delete button, the mass delete dialog box pops up, and the following content can be deleted:

 • Delete Automatically Generated Control Points: When checked, all automatically generated control points will be deleted.

-• Delete Points for the Specified Range of Residuals: When checked, all control points with residuals no less than the value entered in the box on the right will be deleted.
+• Deletes The Points For The Specified Range Of Residuals: When checked, all control points with residuals greater than or equal to the value in the input box on the right will be deleted.

 Residual Calculation

-Provides real-time residual and manual residual calculation.
-The calculation result will be updated in the attribute table in real time.
+Provides real-time residual and manual residual calculation, and the calculate result will be updated in real-time to the attribute table.

-• Correction Model Type: Provides Linear RPC Correction Model, Quadratic Polynomial RPC Correction Model, and Cubic Polynomial RPC Correction Model.
-Linear RPC Correction Model is selected by default.
+• Correction Model Type: Provides Linear RPC Correction Model, Quadratic Polynomial RPC Correction Model, and Cubic Polynomial RPC Correction Model, with Linear RPC Correction Model selected by default.

-• Linear RPC Correction Model: Suitable for situations where the internal distortion of the image is small.
-This model requires no fewer than 4 ground control points.
+• Linear RPC Correction Model: Suitable for situations with small internal distortion in the image.
+This model requires at least 4 ground control points.

-• Quadratic Polynomial RPC Correction Model: Suitable for situations where the internal distortion of the image is moderate.
-This model requires no fewer than 9 ground control points.
+• Quadratic Polynomial RPC Correction Model: Suitable for situations with moderate internal distortion in the image.
+This model requires at least 9 ground control points.

-• Cubic Polynomial RPC Correction Model: Suitable for situations where the internal distortion of the image is large.
-This model requires no fewer than 16 ground control points.
+• Cubic Polynomial RPC Correction Model: Suitable for situations with significant internal distortion in the image.
+This model requires at least 16 ground control points.

-• Not Selected (Default): Real-time residual calculation is not performed.
+• Unselected (default option): Real-time residual calculation is not performed.

-• Manual Residual: Available when Real-time Residual is not selected.
-After clicking this button, the residual information of each control point will be calculated based on the correction model type.
+• Manual Residuals: Available when real-time residuals are not selected.
+Clicking this button will real-time compute the residual information of each control point based on the correction model type.
 If the number of control points is less than required by the correction model, residual calculation will not be performed.

 Related Topics